valtix-security/terraform-azure-setup/README.md

 ## Argument Reference

 * `prefix` - (Required) App, Custom role are created with this prefix
-* `subscription_guids_list` - List of subscriptions (Ids) to which IAM role is assigned and prepared to be onboarded onto the Valtix Controller.
+* `subscription_guids_list` - (Optional) List of subscriptions (Ids) to which IAM role is assigned and prepared to be onboarded onto the Valtix Controller.
 Default is to use the current active subscription on the current login

 ## Outputs